AdobeDocs/experience-platform.en/help/data-science-workspace/walkthrough.md

 ### Setup {#setup}

 With the Retail Sales notebook opened, the first thing you should do is to load the libraries required for your workflow.
-The following list  gives a short description for each of the libraries used in the examples below:
+The following list gives a short description for each of the libraries used in the examples in later steps.

-- **numpy** - scientific computing library that adds support for large, multi-dimensional arrays and matrices
+- **numpy**: Scientific computing library that adds support for large, multi-dimensional arrays and matrices
-- **pandas** - library that offers data structures and operations used for data manipulation and analysis
+- **pandas**: Library that offers data structures and operations used for data manipulation and analysis
-- **matplotlib.pyplot** - plotting library that provides a MATLAB-like experience when plotting
+- **matplotlib.pyplot**: Plotting library that provides a MATLAB-like experience when plotting
-- **seaborn** - high-level interface data visualization library based on matplotlib
+- **seaborn** : High-level interface data visualization library based on matplotlib
-- **sklearn** - machine learning library that features classification, regression, support vector, and cluster algorithms
+- **sklearn**: Machine learning library that features classification, regression, support vector, and cluster algorithms
-- **warnings** - library that controls warning messages
+- **warnings**: Library that controls warning messages

 ### Explore data {#exploring-data}